Luminous171/Project_1/README.md

 ### b.
 The Impact of COVID on Rental Prices: Rental prices going down in the big cities, going down in small cities  <a name="Rent"></a>

 Similar to the changes that we've seen in sale prices, COVID-19 has negatively impacted big city rental prices because of the changing living requirements.
 In non-pandemic times, big cities can offer attractive job opportunities alongside premium amenity properties, but with business closures and working from home policies, these are no longer the best options for renters.
-This has forced down the cost of renting in large cities while increasing the rental costs in suburban cities nearby.
+This has forced down the cost of renting in large cities and increased the rental costs in suburban cities nearby.

 ![Rental prices](Images/rent_screenshot.png)
 ###### *Bubble size denotes population density (bigger bubble = higher density)*